EmilStenstrom/friendlybit/comments/2009-02-13-motivation-for-building-for-ie6_comments.md

   comment_author: Emil Stenström
   comment_author_url: http://friendlybit.com
   comment_content: '@Pece: I''m thinking that fewer people will switch if they have
     a choice, so I''ll think I''m still going with just IE7.
-We''ll see how it goes.↵↵@Anders
+We''ll see how it goes.\n\n@Anders
     Ytterström: Good! :)'
   comment_date: '2009-02-13 17:59:08'
   comment_post_ID: '430'